Octavius-Dante/Tetra-Proxima/CAPM-DAY-7/Readme.md

 </br> please compare default and other mta.yaml file sample which has all the needed modules for reference for understanding
 </br>
 </br>
-please change the app name and db name accordingly for your need
+please change the app name and DB name accordingly for your need
 </br>
 </br>